Sex and Your Heart

-If you can do moderate exercise—like brisk walking—you're probably ready to resume sex.
+If you can do moderate exercise, you're probably ready to start having sex again.
 Your doctor might tell you that if you can climb two flights of stairs without having symptoms, such as chest pain, it's fine for you to have sex.

-Being physically active—getting regular exercise—can help you build up stamina and make yourself stronger so that sex is more enjoyable.
+Being physically active—getting regular exercise—can help you build up stamina and become stronger so that sex is more enjoyable.

-If you are worried about having sex, maybe you're afraid you'll have symptoms, such as chest pain.
+If you have a heart problem, you may worry about having sex.
+Maybe you're afraid you'll have symptoms, such as chest pain.
 Or maybe you think that you won't have enough energy for sex.
 You may even worry that having sex can cause a heart attack.

 But sex is actually safe for most heart patients.
 They don't seem to have any more sex-related heart attacks than other people do.